Lemventory/stockpile/Docs/NixDevEnvironment.md

 ## Overview

-Cheeblr is a project built with a Haskell backend and PureScript frontend.
+stockpile is a project built with a Haskell backend and PureScript frontend.
 The development environment is managed through Nix flakes, providing a reproducible and consistent setup across different machines and operating systems.

 ## Prerequisites